Armenia-Azerbaijan clashes kill at least 16, undermine regional stability

 At least 200 people were killed in a flare-up of the conflict between Armenia and Azerbaijan in April 2016.
 At least 16 people were killed in clashes in July.

-Additional reporting by Tuvan Gumrukcu in Ankara; Writing by Gabrielle Tétrault-Farber and Vladimir Soldatkin; Editing by Timothy Heritage, David Evans and Daniel Wallis
+Additional reporting by Tuvan Gumrukcu in Ankara and Diane Bartz in Washington; Writing by Gabrielle Tétrault-Farber and Vladimir Soldatkin; Editing by David Evans, Daniel Wallis and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.